 On October 6th, I headed to Indiana to go off-road in my H3 Hummer.
 The place I went to is called Badlands Off-Road Park.
 Residing where I do, this is off-road park is about my only option for a day trip off-road.
-The place is great, it use to be a quarry in the past but has since been converted over to just having fun.
-Dirt bikes, four-wheeler (quad if you prefer), full size vehicles, and basically anything is all welcome to wheel here.
-Badlands has little bit of everything contained in the 800 acres.
+The place is great, it used to be a quarry in the past but has since been converted over to just having fun.
+Dirt bikes, four-wheeler (quad if you prefer), full-size vehicles, and basically anything is all welcome to wheel here.
+Badlands has a little bit of everything contained in the 800 acres.
 Rocks, mud, deep water, huge hill climbs, and one of my favorites.
-Frozen streams in the winter to drive on and eventually break through.
+Frozen streams in the winter to drive on and eventually breakthrough.

 So customer appreciation at Badlands is exactly what it sounds like.
-The park holds this event to show appreciation for it’s customers and it’s a really fun weekend to be there.
+The park holds this event to show appreciation for its customers and it’s a really fun weekend to be there.
 At night, Badland’s staff offer free food, drinks, fireworks, and night races.
-The night races is one of favorite reasons going to this event.
+The night races are one of my favorite reasons for going to this event.

 Anyway, I had heard that the OEM rock sliders weren’t strong enough and the aftermarket ones just didn’t seem right to me.
-So after some thought and few months I built my own rock sliders that felt just right to me.
-However I didn’t know if the design of my rock sliders worked the way I intended and need to test them out.
+So after some thought and a few months, I built my own rock sliders that felt just right to me.
+However, I didn’t know if the design of my rock sliders worked the way I intended and need to test them out.

-Having been surprised the groups communication problems I realize that I should post up a list of things that should be done to the H3 Hummer and the general order in which to do them.
+Having been surprised by the group’s communication problems I realize that I should post up a list of things that should be done to the H3 Hummer and the general order in which to do them.
 First and foremost in this list is to get a CB radio before you ever go off-road.
-Your dealing with full-size vehicles and communication is key to keeping every one safe while having fun.
+Your dealing with full-size vehicles and communication is key to keeping everyone safe while having fun.
 Anyway here is what I think the order of which everyone should obtain parts for their H3 Hummer.

 - CB Radio – I highly recommend this one